 Wiscasset, Waterville & Farmington Railway

 Help arrived in the form of Carson C. Peck, vice president of F.W.
 Woolworth Company, who paid the sum of $93,000 after spirited bidding.
 He reorganized the WW&F Railroad into the WW&F Railway, paying off all debts and establishing a capital improvement account in the bargain.
 Working closely with General Manager Sam Sewall, he authorized for any necessary improvements, including three new locomotives.
 Engine #5 arrived from the Bridgton and Saco River, and was a Hinckley Forney.
-Engines 6 & 7 were brand new Baldwins, and were the largest locomotives the road had.
+Engines 6 & 7 were brand new Baldwins, and were the largest locomotives the road ever obtained.
 Six was a beautiful Prairie-type locomotive, similar to what the Sandy River had, and was built for freight hauling.
 Seven was a sleek and powerful passenger locomotive.
 Carson Peck’s administration was the best thing to come along for the impoverished railroad.

 Business continued for the next 20 years.
 At the height of business, the road owned some 90 freight cars and 6 passenger cars, along with engines 1 through 7.
 Despite this, the railroad never became a big money-maker, but always made enough to stay in the black.
 Engine 1 was scrapped in 1913, as it was old (built in the 1880’s for the Sandy River), as was #5 from a burned crown sheet.

 Carson Peck died in 1915, passing the presidency to his wife Clara, and the actual management of the railroad to the Peck family attorney, Samuel Child.
 By the beginning of the 1920’s, the railroad was beginning to feel the pressure from cars and trucks taking business away bit by bit.
 The railroad continued to be profitable, but only at the expense of maintenance.
 The Peck family also wanted some return for their money, so they began demanding dividends in 1922.
-One of these dividend requests, in 1925, brought on the next financial crisis, as the railroad faced the scrappers.
-The road refinanced itself by offering common stock, which was actually bought up by some of the towns on the right of way.
+One of these dividend requests, in 1925, brought on the next financial crisis, and the railroad faced the scrappers.
+The road refinanced itself by offering common stock, which was actually purchased by some of the towns on the right of way.
 They bought out the Peck family for $50,000, and continued operation.

 The Final Years

 However, things were already slipping.
-Maintenance and business continued their downhill spiral, as potatoes left the Sheepscot Valley and trucks continued their inroads on business.
+Maintenance and business continued their downhill spiral, as potato farming left the Sheepscot Valley and trucks continued their inroads on business.
 In 1930, the WW&F was again faced with giving up, again went into receivership, and was once again saved, this time by Mr. Frank Winter, a businessman with lumber interests in Palermo.
 He completely bought up the railroad.

 But things continued falling apart.
 Engines 6 and 7 burned in an enginehouse fire in 1931.
 Boiler inspectors told the railroad that their remaining locomotives, numbers 2, 3, and 4, would be condemned the next year.
 To solve this, Frank Winter bought the entire Kennebec Central Railroad, in Randolph, just for their two engines.
-These engines became numbers 8 and 9.
+Those engines became numbers 8 and 9.
 Both were Portland Forneys.
 Eight had originally come from the B&SR. Nine had started life as Sandy River #5, then SR&RL #6 before being sold to the KC.

-The mail contract was honored until October, with the “RPO” operating out of an International panel truck.
-The railroad, however, sat for the next three years, until Frank Winter gave up on the idea of selling the line to someone, and decided to scrap it.
+The mail contract was honored until October, with the “RPO” (Railway Post Office) operating out of an International panel truck.
+The railroad, however, sat idle for the next three years, until Frank Winter gave up on the idea of selling the line to someone, and decided to scrap it.
 Scrapping operations were slow and sporadic.
 Most of the mainline rail was ripped up in 1934 to satisfy unpaid bills.
 In 1937 the rolling stock was tipped over for the metal.
 The husks of Engines 2 through 7 were scrapped in Wiscasset Yard.
 Eight was cut up right where it had been left, and its pieces were hauled away.